LawrenceSebastian/bimm143/README.md

 # bimm143
-My classwork from BIMM143 UCSD.
+My classwork from BIMM143 University of California, San Diego.